Skip to content

 cuDNN

-CUDA and cudnn with Pytorch and Tensorflow in one virtual Python environment on your Linux system
+Two CUDA/cudnn versions with Pytorch and Tensorflow in one virtual Python environment

 One of the problems I recently ran into was the coexistence of Tensorflow2 [TF2] and PyTorch in the very same virtual Python environment.
 I just wanted to make experiments to compare the performance of some Keras-based models with the TF2-backend on one side and, on the other side, with the PyTorch-backend.
-My trouble resulted from a mismatch of two CUDA/cudnn… Read More »CUDA and cudnn with Pytorch and Tensorflow in one virtual Python environment on your Linux system
+My trouble resulted from a mismatch of two CUDA/cudnn… Read More »Two CUDA/cudnn versions with Pytorch and Tensorflow in one virtual Python environment

 Installation of CUDA 12.3 and CuDNN 8.9 on Opensuse Leap 15.5 for Machine Learning